OmarSainab/Top-Stories-API/README.md

       ```

 2. **Install dependencies**
-    -  To install the dependencies
+    -  To install the dependencies enter in the command line:
         ```
         npm install
         ```